Calculate DNA, RNA, or oligonucleotide concentration from absorbance measurements.

 Standard conversion factors:

-Let's work through a real example.
-Imagine you've just extracted genomic DNA from cells and need to determine its concentration before setting up a PCR reaction.
+Let's work through a real example using the calculator's new Smart Bidirectional Solving feature.
+Imagine you've extracted genomic DNA and need to find its concentration.

 Oligonucleotides — or "oligos" for short — are synthetic, short strands of DNA or RNA used in PCR primers, probes, and gene synthesis.
 Because they're custom-made with specific sequences, the standard conversion factors don't apply.
 Instead, you need sequence-specific values.